Lumi-supercomputer/LUMI-AI-example/docs/containers.md

     bash -c '$WITH_CONDA ; \
              python -c "import torch; print(torch.cuda.device_count())"'
 ```
-For more information on SLURM on LUMI, please visit the [SLURM quistart page in our documentation](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/slurm-quickstart/).
+For more information on SLURM on LUMI, please visit the [SLURM quickstart page in our documentation](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/slurm-quickstart/).

 ## Installing additional Python packages in a container